White South African refugee program

-The South African refugee program, officially known as Mission South Africa, is a United States initiative launched in February 2025 by President Donald Trump to grant asylum to white South Africans, and other minorities in South Africa, primarily Afrikaners, under claims of systemic violence and racial discrimination linked to South Africa's post-apartheid land reform policies.
+In February 2025, a refugee program officially known as Mission South Africa was launched by United States president Donald Trump to grant asylum to white South Africans and other minorities in South Africa, primarily Afrikaners, under claims of systemic violence and racial discrimination linked to South Africa's post-apartheid land reform policies.
 The Trump administration justified the program by alleging that White South African farmers were victims of what it described as a "genocide" and state-backed persecution.
-Claims of a genocide of white people in South Africa have been widely discredited.

 The initiative was met with strong opposition from the South African government.
 South African president Cyril Ramaphosa rejected the premise of the program, arguing that the white minority was not facing persecution that would meet the threshold for refugee status under international law.

+By August 2026, nearly 13,000 South Africans had been admitted to the United States, while reports the following month indicated that an unknown number of applicants had also been rejected, in some cases without a clear explanation.

 Background

 Racial discrimination and inequality against Black, Coloured, and Indian people in South Africa dates to the beginning of large-scale European colonization of South Africa with the Dutch East India Company's establishment of a trading post in the Cape of Good Hope in 1652, which eventually expanded into the Dutch Cape Colony.
 The company began the Khoikhoi–Dutch Wars in which it displaced the local Khoikhoi people, replaced them with farms worked by White settlers, and imported Black slaves from across the Dutch colonial empire.

 Serious political violence was a prominent feature from 1985 to 1989, as Black townships became the focus of the struggle between anti-apartheid organizations and the Botha government.
 Black town councillors and policemen, and sometimes their families, were attacked with petrol bombs, beaten, and murdered by necklacing, where a burning tyre was placed around the victim's neck, after they were restrained by wrapping their wrists with barbed wire.
 Detention without trial became a common feature of the government's reaction to growing civil unrest and by 1988, 30,000 people had been detained.
 The media was censored, thousands were arrested and many were interrogated and tortured.